 Every three weeks, tracking meetings between the key staff from each year group are key opportunities to share our knowledge of the children, and to agree next steps, both for those who may require additional support, and for those who are showing themselves to be exceeding expectations and needing greater stretch and breadth in their provision.
-This progress is tracked across the sevn areas of learning to monitor progress.
+This progress is tracked across the seven areas of learning to monitor progress.
 Directed and individualised interventions will be planned, depending on the children's learning needs.

-More formal standardised assessments (CEM Base) is administered at the end of the Reception year to measure progress and provide additional information to support planning at the beginning of Year 1.
+At the start of the Reception year, on-entry baseline assessments are made, with teacher assessment and observation being the main vehicle.
+We utilise the Assessment Continuum to track pupils' progress through the year (7 Strands Tracking document) and are able to identify those pupils not making expected progress, as well as those exceeding expectations.
 Assessment informs an ongoing dialogue between the Reception team and Year 1 teachers about each child's learning and development, to support a successful transition to Key Stage 1.